 Generally, treated water is available in the more populated areas.
 It can be very expensive to extend treated water main lines into rural areas where there are few customers to share the costs.
 In recent years, the district has been successful in working with local property owners to form local water quality improvement districts.

 The transition to treated drinking water began in the late 1960s and early 1970s when NID constructed its first water treatment plants.
 Today, the district operates a network of six modern water treatment plants in Nevada and Placer counties and a small seventh plant that serves the Smartsville community in the Yuba County foothills.

 NID presently produces about 3 billion gallons — approximately 9,000 acre-feet — of treated drinking water per year.
 The district’s treatment plants are operated by state-licensed and certified technicians.
 Water treatment processes include chlorination, coagulation, flocculation, sedimentation and filtration.

 The district operates a state-certified water laboratory where water samples from throughout the district are tested regularly.

-NID treated water meets and exceeds standards set by the California Department of Health Services.
+NID treated water meets and exceeds standards set by the California Department of Public Health Services.
 As required by state law, NID produces an annual water quality report, the Consumer Confidence Report, that is distributed each Spring to each treated water customer.

 NID’s flushing program is conducted annually in the winter months and is designed to keep treated water pipelines clean and ensure a fresh, high quality water supply.